“Tchavolo Swing” live at 30/90

 Spider Dance ( Tiny Desk Contest)

-Phil ‘the Tremolo King’ Vanderyken is a musical polyglot, a wandering bohemian soul whose music reflects his adventurous life.
-Born and raised in Belgium, Phil has made his home in New York City, Austin, and now New Orleans.
+Phil ‘the Tremolo King’ Vanderyken is a musical polyglot, a wandering bohemian soul whose music reflects his meandering life.
+Born in Belgium, Phil has made his home in New York City, Austin, and now New Orleans.

-His band “the New Orleans Eclectic Ensemble” features sousaphone, upright bass, marimba, trumpet, bassoon, guitar and vocals , playing a repertoire ranging from trad to gypsy swing, klezmer or the accasional Turkish tune.
+His band “the New Orleans Eclectic Ensemble” features various combinations of sousaphone, upright bass, marimba, fiddle, trumpet, trombone, bassoon, guitar and vocals , playing a repertoire ranging from trad to gypsy swing, klezmer or the occasional Turkish tune.

 Phil is working on finishing up a brand new CD, entitled “St Joe’s Pawnshop Orchestra” recorded at Listen Up!
 Studios with some of the musicians who have been in his band for the last two years.
 A more pop-oriented CD called “Summer Songs for the Apocalypse” is in the works as well, recorded at Phil’s home studio with guest musicians.